 Overall, The Art Aquarium Museum is an easy recommendation as nice slow paced activity to escape the often overwhelming bustle of Tokyo.

-Founder of Ryu Tokyo.
+Founder of Japan Insider (Former Ryu Tokyo).
 Japanese-born entrepreneur.
 Yasu spent his life around the globe – Japan, Singapore, Switzerland, Australia, and the U.S. He hopes he had more time to play Japanese RPGs.
 MBA from Columbia University in the City of New York.

 Born in England, Julian is a writer, videographer & musician living in Tokyo.
 When he’s not drinking copious amounts of English Tea, he can be found studying Japanese or trying to master the surprisingly complex basics of the Jiuta Shamisen.